spear-sim/spear/docs/content_guidelines.md

     ├── mesh_0000                      #
     ├── mesh_0001                      #
     ├── ...                            #
+    |                                  #
     └── metadata_0000                  # Each StaticMeshActor must have a MetadataComponent that is a child of the top-level
                                        # StaticMeshComponent in order to show up in semantic segmentation images, to be referred
-                                       # to by name in our spear Python module, and to control the behavior of our tools when
+                                       # to by name in our spear Python module, and to precisely control how our export tools
-    |                                  # exporting to other physics simulators.
+                                       # should export this StaticMeshActor to other physics simulators.
 ```

 - If the parent `StaticMeshComponent` exists only to group other child `StaticMeshComponents` together, then the mesh assigned to the parent should be `/Game/Common/Meshes/SM_Dummy`.
 If it is desired for the group to participate in a physics simulation, the _Simulate Phyiscs_ flag should be enabled for the parent but not for the children.
 This is necessary for the `StaticMeshComponents` to be simulated correctly.